haandfeng/LearningNote/操作系统/Ch4.md

 # Process Scheduling
 **Scheduler**: A part of the operating system that decides which process is to be run next.
-Scheduling Algorithm: a policy used by the scheduler to make that decision.
+**Scheduling Algorithm**: a policy used by the scheduler to make that decision.
-To make sure that no process runs too long, a clock is used to cause a periodic interrupt (usually around 50-60 Hz); that is, about every 20 msec.
+- To make sure that no process runs too long, a clock is used to cause a periodic interrupt (usually around 50-60 Hz); that is, about every 20 msec.
-Preemptive Scheduling: allows processes that are runnable to be temporarily suspended so that other processes can have a chance to use the CPU.
+**Preemptive Scheduling**: allows processes that are runnable to be temporarily suspended so that other processes can have a chance to use the CPU.

 ## Process Behavior
 bursts 密集